CoryWBoris/AutoScreenShot/README.md

 ## Requirements
 Python 3 (https://www.python.org/downloads/)
 selenium
-undetected-chromedriver
+undetected-chromedriver (installs selenium if you don't have it)
 watchdog
 certifi
 Latest Version of Google Chrome
 At least one adblocker

 ## Installation
 Clone or download this repository.